Efficient Operator Selection and Warm-Start Strategy for Excitations in Variational Quantum Eigensolvers

-\begin{customabstract} We present a novel approach for efficient preparation of electronic ground states, leveraging the optimizer ExcitationSolve \hyperlink{Jaeger2025Fast}{[Jäger et al.,~\textit{Comm.~Phys.}~(2025)]} and established variational quantum eigensolver-based operator selection methods, such as Energy Sorting.
+\begin{customabstract} We present a novel approach for efficient preparation of electronic ground states, leveraging the optimizer ExcitationSolve \hyperlink{Jaeger2025Fast}{[Jäger et al.,~\textit{Comm.~Phys.}~(2025)]} and established variational quantum eigensolver-based operator selection methods, such as Energy Sorting (ES).
 By combining these tools, we demonstrate a computationally efficient protocol that enables the construction of an approximate ground state from a unitary coupled cluster ansatz via a single sweep over the operator pool.
-Utilizing efficient classical pre-processing to select the majority of relevant operators, this approach reduces the computational complexity associated with traditional optimization methods.
-Furthermore, we show that this method can be seamlessly integrated with one-variational-parameter couple exchange operators, thereby further reducing the number of required CNOT operations.
-Overall, we empirically observe a quadratic convergence speedup beyond state-of-the-art methods, advancing the realization of quantum advantage in quantum chemistry. \end{customabstract}
+Utilizing efficient classical pre-processing to select the majority of relevant operators, this approach reduces the computational complexity associated with traditional variational quantum eigensolver (VQE) optimization methods.
+We further show that second-order Epstein–Nesbet (EN2) perturbation theory emerges as the first‑order Taylor expansion of our protocol in terms of a correlation measure, clarifying why our approach provides a more robust initial guess for the ground state in strongly correlated regimes.
+We also find that second-order M\o ller-Plesset perturbation (MP2) theory, which is widely used for unitary coupled cluster (UCC) initialization, performs worse than both EN2 and our protocol.
+Furthermore, we show that our method can be seamlessly integrated with one-variational-parameter couple exchange operators, thereby further reducing the number of required CNOT operations.
+Overall, we empirically observe a quadratic convergence speedup beyond state-of-the-art methods, advancing the preparation of high-fidelity electronic ground states -- one of the cornerstones of meaningful electronic structure calculations in the noisy intermediate-scale quantum computing (NISQ) era, and a prerequisite for fault-tolerant quantum computing (FTQC) algorithms such as quantum phase estimation. \\ \\ ${}^{\text{*}}$Corresponding author email: \url{max.haas@dlr.de} DOI: \href{https://doi.org/10.48550/arXiv.2602.10776}{10.48550/arXiv.2602.10776} \\ ${}^{\text{\textdagger}}$These authors contributed equally. \end{customabstract}

 \onehalfspacing